 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

-Puerto Vallarta snorkeling sites are some of the best on Mexico’s Pacific coast!
+Puerto Vallarta offers some of the best places to snorkel in Mexico’s Pacific coast!

 Let’s dive in and check out some of the best snorkeling in Puerto Vallarta.